-Registration: In order to become a LabRoots user, you must first create an account on this Site.
-To create an account you are required to provide the following information: name, email address, country, ZIP/postal code, your primary scientific discipline, a brief summary of your professional background (current occupation and networking objectives), and you must choose a password.
+Registration: In order to become a Labroots user, you must first create an account on this Site.
+To create an account, you are required to provide the following information: name, email address, job title, institution, institution type, degree, phone number, mailing address, language preference, topics and subjects of interest, and you must choose a password.

 Profile Information: Once a user, you may provide additional information in the Profile section describing your skills, professional experiences, and expanding on your networking objectives.
 Providing additional information beyond what is required at registration is entirely optional, and enables you to better identify yourself and find opportunities on the Site.